 $ aws dynamodb list-tables --endpoint-url http://localhost:8000 --region __your-region__

 The last thing you will need to do is to create tables in your local DynamoDB to match those in whichever stage you are trying to emulate locally.
-We specificall wrote Our serverless HipChat Connect script to simplify this process, in cases where we save our DynamoDB table names as environment variables from our CloudFormation Template outputs.
-We also made it easier to invoke this in our Gruntfile.js.
+We specifically wrote Our serverless HipChat Connect script to simplify this process, in cases where we save our DynamoDB table names as environment variables from our CloudFormation Template outputs.
+We also made it easier to invoke this in our

 The last bit of magic that made things even easier was ngrok.
-Using ngrok, we could expose our local versions of API Gateway and S3 to public http and https endpoints.
-Using ngrok, I could install my locally hosted hipchat plugin to a live hipchat room.
+Using ngrok, we could expose our local versions of API Gateway and S3 to public HTTP and HTTPS endpoints.
+Using ngrok, I could install my locally hosted HipChat plugin to a live HipChat room.
 This meant that my local changes to the codebase were immediately exposed for testing from my HipChat room’s actions & webhooks.

 If you want to see a development environment in action, check out our screencast

 This was our first serverless project and I’m sure this is just one of many approaches to solving this problem.
 How are you doing local development with serverless projects?
 Let us know!